kimberlygao/news-app/README.md

-# news-app

-#Capital One News App Project
+# Capital One News App Project
 A user-friendly web app with top news headlines in Entertainment, Sports, and Technology.
 On default, articles from all three categories are auto-generated and shown to the user for easy browsing.
-The web app also allows for simple searching in all three categories which are displayed accordingly!
+The web app also allows for simple searching in all three categories which are displayed accordingly.

 Deployed Site: https://kimberlygao.github.io/news-app/

-#Challenge Prompt
+# Challenge Prompt
 The internet is an unlimited source of information.
 We want an easy way to sort through and find news articles specific to the following three categories:

 1. Entertainment